Ar-Kareem/pdf-mobile-integration/README.md

-Below are the different actions that can be performed in docker compose, most must clone the git repo first since they need the source code.
-The only one that doesn't need the source code is the last which can be run in an empty directory.
+Below are the different actions that can be performed in docker compose, the ones labeled with (must clone) mean that you must clone the git repo first before running the commands since they rely on the source code being available.
+The only one that doesn't need the source code is the last action which can be run in an empty directory and should setup everything for you.

 ## To start development from source (must clone)